wikiZ/RedGuard/README.md

 ## Malleable Profile

 RedGuard uses the Malleable C2 profile.
-It then parses the provided malleable configuration file section to understand the contract and pass only those inbound requests that satisfy it, while misleading others.
-Parts such as `http-stager`, `http-get` and `http-post` and their corresponding uris, headers, User-Agent etc. are used to distinguish legitimate beacon requests from irrelevant Internet noise or IR/AV/EDR Out-of-bounds packet.
+It parses the provided extensible configuration file section to understand the contract and pass only those inbound requests that satisfy it, while misleading other requests.
+Parts such as `http-stager`, `http-get` and `http-post` and their corresponding uris, headers, User-Agent etc. are used to distinguish legal beacon requests from irrelevant Internet noise or IR/AV/EDR Out-of-bounds packet.

 ```bash
 # C2 Malleable File Path